jatsby/DarkAppearance/themeKey.md

 #####for assets listed under f(x) section of ThemeEngine

 * Menubar Image > normal regular (the first one) = Apple logo in menu bar, arrows in menu bar dropdown menus, only affects Apple Logo when Finder is selected program.
-Not sure how to change Apple logo universally.
+Apple logo is located in Assets.car in same folder as SystemAppearance.car (thanks, Alex!).